Diope/backnd_two/README.md

 ### Note:

 If you stumble upon this repo and decide to use it for your own reasons.
 Open your `ormconfig.json` file and change the user to your postgres default user (if you have never configured your postgres install, the default user is 'postgres').
 Then run `yarn upgrade-interactive --latest` just to make sure everything is up to date.
-Lastly run `yarn start` to make sure it can connect to your DB.
+Lastly run `yarn start` to make sure it can connect to the DB.
+Run `docker compose up` to create a postgres container